Elizabeth Olsen: Career

-Early roles and acclaim (2011–2014)
+Early roles (2011–2014)

 Olsen made her film debut in the 2011 thriller film Martha Marcy May Marlene.
 The film, along with her performance, received critical acclaim following its premiere at the Sundance Film Festival.
 Olsen earned several award nominations for her portrayal of the titular Martha, a young woman suffering from delusions after fleeing her life in a cult and returning to her family, including those for the Critics' Choice Movie Award for Best Actress and the Independent Spirit Award for Best Female Lead.
 She attributed her interest in the character to her own fascination with mental illnesses.
 Olsen next appeared in the horror film Silent House, which garnered her "rave reviews".
 Despite premiering at the Sundance Film Festival alongside Martha Marcy May Marlene, it was released in 2012, during which she also starred in the thriller Red Lights and the comedy Liberal Arts.

 In January 2013, Olsen garnered a nomination for the BAFTA Rising Star Award at the 66th British Academy Film Awards.
-She played Edie Parker, novelist Jack Kerouac's first wife and the author of the Beat Generation memoir You'll Be Okay, in the biographical drama Kill Your Darlings.
-She appeared in the American remake of the 2003 South Korean film Oldboy, playing Marie Sebastian, a nurse who helps the protagonist, played by Josh Brolin, find his daughter.
+Later that year, she played Edie Parker, novelist Jack Kerouac's first wife and the author of the Beat Generation memoir You'll Be Okay, in the biographical drama Kill Your Darlings.
+She also appeared in the American remake of the 2003 South Korean film Oldboy, playing Marie Sebastian, a nurse who helps the protagonist, played by Josh Brolin, find his daughter.
 That same year, she starred as the titular Juliet in an off-Broadway production of the play Romeo and Juliet by William Shakespeare.
 The New York Times critic Ben Brantley described her portrayal as "alternating between saucy petulance and hysteria".

 She played the leading role in In Secret, a film adaptation of Émile Zola's 1867 novel Thérèse Raquin.
 The film was released in February 2014.
 Later that year, Olsen starred in the monster film Godzilla, opposite Bryan Cranston and Aaron Taylor-Johnson, which received positive reviews and grossed $529 million against a $160 million production budget.
 She and Dakota Fanning co-starred as teenage girls in Brooklyn in the film Very Good Girls, released that same year, which Josh Duboff of Vanity Fair characterized as unfavorably reviewed.